FuelLabs/fuel-specs/src/tx-format/transaction.md

 When the upgrade type is `UpgradePurposeType.ConsensusParameters` serialized consensus parameters are available in the witnesses and the `Upgrade` transaction is self-contained because it has all the required information.

-When the upgrade type is `UpgradePurposeType.StateTransition`, the `bytecodeHash` field contains the hash of the new bytecode of the state transition function.
+When the upgrade type is `UpgradePurposeType.StateTransition`, the `bytecodeRoot` field contains the Merkle root of the new bytecode of the state transition function.
 The bytecode should already be available on the blockchain at the upgrade point; otherwise, the upgrade will fail.
 The bytecode can be part of the genesis block or can be uploaded via the `TransactionUpload` transaction.

 The block header contains information about which versions of consensus parameters and state transition function are used to produce a block, and the `Upgrade` transaction defines behavior corresponding to the version.
 When the block executes the `Upgrade` transaction, it defines new behavior for either `BlockHeader.consensusParametersVersion + 1` or `BlockHeader.stateTransitionBytecodeVersion + 1`(it depends on the purpose of the upgrade).